DmitryLitvintsev/enstore2cta/docs/dcache_sfa.rst

 =========

-One of the issues that has been identified - CTA does not have functinality corresponding to Enstore SFA (Small File Aggregation).
+One of the issues that has been identified - CTA does not have functionality corresponding to Enstore SFA (Small File Aggregation).
 In the nutshell the SFA system is as extension of Enstore system that manages  intermediate disk storage on the side (intermediate between dCache and Enstore).
 Depending on policies based on ``file_family``,